munificent/craftinginterpreters/book/control-flow.md

 This script has the exact same semantics as the previous one, though it's not as easy on the eyes.
 Syntactic sugar features like Lox's `for` loop make a language more pleasant and productive to work in.
-But, especially in sophisticated language implementations, every language feature that requires back end support and optimization is expensive.
+But, especially in sophisticated language implementations, every language feature that requires back-end support and optimization is expensive.

 We can have our cake and eat it too by <span